aerickt/plover-lapwing-aio/README.md

 ## Installation

-In Plover's main window, click on the `Tools → Plugins Manager`.
+In Plover's main window, click on `Tools → Plugins Manager`.
 Scroll down until you see `plover-lapwing-aio` and select it.
 Press the `Install/Update` plugin and make sure to press `Restart` afterwards.

 ![plugins manager](https://github.com/aerickt/lapwing-for-beginners/wiki/img/5-plugins-manager.png)